-- First, you’ll need to download zJailbreak on your device.
-Make sure you access that link from your device, as it won’t work on a PC or MacBook.
+- Download Hexxa Plus on your device.
+Make sure to access that link from your iOS device, as it won’t work on a PC or MacBook.

-Now the app is installed, you can use it to install other jailbreak apps, or install another marketplace for even more.
+Now that’s installed you can use it to download other jailbreak apps or install another marketplace.

 Restoring your device from iTunes

 Once you’ve completed the actual jailbreak process, it’s important you take the time to restore all your precious data back onto your iOS device.
 If you haven’t jailbroken your device before, you may not need to do this as your device will have carried over all your data in the jailbreak process.
 If you have jailbroken your device before, then this will be necessary as you’ll have to do a recovery to get your device to update.

 Simply plug your iPhone, iPad, or iPod Touch back into iTunes, and it will do the rest.
 By the time your restore is finished,

 Congratulations!
 You’ve done it.
 Whether your victory dance involves Flossing or not is up to you, but you have successfully completed the jailbreak and restore process for your iOS device.
 Be sure to run Cydia and check out all the amazing new apps and tools you can use.